Department of Communities Grants Programs

 Aboriginal Family Safety Grants

-One-off grant funding will be available through the Aboriginal Family Safety Grants Program 2024 for eligible organisations to deliver Aboriginal and community-led family safety activities in their region, over a period of up to two years.
+One-off grant funding through the Aboriginal Family Safety Grants Program 2024 for eligible organisations to deliver Aboriginal and community-led family safety activities in their region, over a period of up to two years.

-The grant program will support activities that are designed to prevent or respond to family violence and that are aligned to the Aboriginal Family Safety Strategy 2022-2032.
+The grant program supports activities that are designed to prevent or respond to family violence and that are aligned to the Aboriginal Family Safety Strategy 2022-2032.

 Find out more about the Aboriginal Family Safety Grants Program.